ericnordelo/cross-chain-bridge-examples/README.md

   }
 ```

-This abstraction (and therefore the implementations) also provide us with modifiers to check sender in the receiver (we could add this check to the Greeter).
+This abstraction (and therefore the implementations) also provide us with modifiers to check sender in the receiver (we will add this check to the Greeter in the example 2).

 ### Example 1 (send message from arbitrum l1 to l2)